 Moreover, you can use your blog’s content and promote it on other websites, social media and other channels to attract more followers and potential leads.

 Exposure is quite essential when it comes to attracting more traffic and improving your conversions.

 However, if you want good exposure, you’ll have to build authority for your website.
 So, what does that mean?

 Website authority, otherwise known as “domain authority” (DA), is the ability of a website to rank high on SERPs (Search Engine Results Pages).

-Various factors influence the domain authority, but the most notable one is exposure.
+Various factors influence domain authority, but the most notable one is exposure.

 The higher your DA is, the more visible and relevant your website becomes.

-In the beholder (consumer) eyes, websites that show up on the first page of search results are worthy of their time and attention.
+In the beholder’s (consumer) eyes, websites appearing on the first page of search results are worthy of their time and attention.
 So, here are a few ways to build authority for your website.

-- Guest post on other relevant websites with a high DA.
+- Guest posts on other relevant websites with a high DA.